Vendor Take-Back Mortgages: An Alternative Home Financing Route

 But, with greater reward comes greater risk.
 Despite all the attractive benefits to vendors from VTB mortgages, vendors are taking on a much greater risk than if they sold their home free and clear, without a VTB mortgage.
 With VTB mortgages, the vendor has agreed to take a stake in the loan and is thus tied to the borrower.
 Thus, the vendor should ensure he/she conducts the appropriate due diligence against the purchaser.
 In addition, because such mortgages are typically always second in line to the purchaser’s first mortgage with a bank, it creates a risk that the vendor will be left with nothing if the purchaser defaults on this first mortgage.
 If the purchaser/borrower defaults on the first mortgage, the vendor holding the VTB mortgage would have to buy the first mortgage lender out or accept the risk of not recovering the loan if the first mortgage lender sells for less than the amount of the first mortgage plus legal fees and real estate commission.
 If the purchaser defaults on the VTB mortgage, it can be very difficult, time-consuming and expensive to enforce such mortgage terms (e.g., through foreclosure) against such purchaser.

-For purchasers, a risk of getting a VTB mortgage is that he/she may be obligated to pay off such mortgage in a lump sum should the vendor die, go bankrupt or liquidate his/her estate.
+For purchasers, a risk of getting a VTB mortgage is that he/she may be obligated to pay off such mortgage immediately in a lump sum should the vendor pass away, go bankrupt or liquidate his/her estate.

 With all this in mind, it is crucial that both purchasers and vendors looking to use a VTB mortgage financing option discuss the risks with their real estate lawyers and have their lawyers carefully review the VTB mortgage agreement terms.